-I initially wrote this guide on how to budget for a trip more than 5 years ago, when we were prepping for what we were then calling a 6 month round the world trip (spoiler: depending on your definition of “trip”, it never actually ended).
+I initially wrote this guide on how to budget for a trip almost 7 years ago, when we were prepping for what we were then calling a 6 month round the world trip (spoiler: depending on your definition of “trip”, it never actually ended).

-Nearly 50 countries and half a decade later, I’m still using the exact same, simple formula for calculating our budget while traveling–even if what our definition of “on a budget” has changed over the years.
+50+ countries and the better part of a decade later, I’m still using the exact same, simple formula for calculating our budget while traveling–even if our definition of “on a budget” has changed over the years.

-Planning some travels soon and wondering how much money you need for your trip?
+Planning to hit the road soon and wondering how much money you need for your trip?

 Table of Contents